Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

 4. Have system auto-reboot if it runs out of memory

-    [fanclub.co.za] [fanclub]
+    See article at [fanclub.co.za] [fanclub] for more detail.

         :::bash
         # on REMOTE:
         $ sudo nano /etc/sysctl.conf

-    &#x27a9; Add following lines to the bottom of the file, then ctl-x to save/exit:
+    &#x27a9; Add following lines to the bottom of the file, then `ctl-x` to save/exit:

         :::text
         vm.panic_on_oom=1